Bangka Strait Memorial Service

 Thirteen years after the massacre, the first Bangka Strait Memorial Service was held at the South Australian Women's Playing Fields and has been held annually on the Sunday closest to 16th February.
 The memorial service has expanded its scope of commemoration to Australian women who served their country overseas in the armed forces.

 Each year, a guest speaker addresses the Bangka Strait Memorial Service.
+Below are copies of some the transcripts from previous years.

 Next Bangka Day Memorial Service